gburgett/blog/content/posts/2024/09_thoughts-on-cursor.md

 title = "Thoughts on Cursor"
 Tags = ["Development", "AI"]
 date = "2024-11-16T10:00:00-05:00"
+quote = "Developers who effectively leverage AI tools will easily be 2 or 3 times as productive as other devs with equivalent experience."
 +++

 As AI tools continue to reshape software development, I've been particularly impressed with Cursor, an AI-powered code editor that has transformed my daily workflow.
 After several months of use, I want to share my experiences and observations about why this tool has become indispensable in my development process.